Internal waters are lifelines for everything that lives on our planet, and all rivers eventually find their oceans.

 The local schoolchildren, waving Norwegian flags and shouting “Heia Lewis!
 Heia!” from the shore, spurred me on.

-With two laps to go my core temperature had dropped to 37.2°C. I could feel my stroke shortening as hypothermia set in.
-By the final lap, my arms felt like lead.
+With two laps to go my core temperature had dropped to 37.2°C. By the final lap, my arms felt like lead and I could feel my stroke shortening as hypothermia set in.
 I learned that day that it is preferable to swim the distance in one go, rather than breaking momentum by turning.
 Every time you turn you want to give up.

 I reached the end of the swim, but I wasn’t out of danger.
 My body temperature plummeted to 33.6°C as the cold blood in my limbs returned to my core.
 I was intensely grateful for that channel, which helped get me to a warm shower.